Urias sharp, Dodgers unload in rout of Padres – KION546

 Padres: RHP Mike Clevinger (5-5, 3.59 ERA) gave up five runs at Los Angeles in a start last month.

-Dodgers: RHP Ryan Pepiot (2-0, 4.02) is expected to be called up to start in the series finale.
+Dodgers: LHP Caleb Ferguson (1-0, 1.85) will serve as the opener with RHP Ryan Pepiot (2-0, 4.02) expected to be called up and pitch the bulk of the innings.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports